 Since you are paying for each envelope scan, you want to limit the number of items that are delivered.
 We worked hard to remove ourselves from all junk mail and advertising so that we aren’t charged for them.
 If you go over your monthly limit, you are charged per piece.
-We have been using Traveling Mailbox for about 6 months and so far, we have been very happy with the service.
+We have been using Traveling Mailbox since we started living this lifestyle in early 2018, and so far, we have been very happy with the service.

 Use credit cards that don’t charge Foreign Transaction Fees and always charge your expenses in local currency

 Many credit cards will charge a foreign transaction fee for charges outside the United States (or online even if you are in the US).
 That fee is often around 3% and is charged even if the purchase is charged in dollars.
 If you are asked if you want the charges in local currency or dollars, always have it charged in local currency, or the credit card company may charge a conversion fee on top of the foreign transaction fee.